KianJay/Speech_Recognition/README.md

 ### Exclusions
 - Recognise other people's voices except voices in a dataset
-- Currently Only five speakers available: Benjamin Netanyahu,Jens, Julia, Margare and Nelson
+- Currently trained five speakers available: Benjamin Netanyahu,Jens, Julia, Margare and Nelson
 - Accept people's voices in real time
 ### Assumptions
 - Speaker recognition: listening to the speech and find the speaker